Rutulpatel7077/Attendance-with-Deep-Learning/README.md

 # Attendance-with-Deep-Learning
-Take attendance of your employee and students with Machine Learning
+Take attendance of your employees and students with Machine Learning